VUKOZ-OEL/bluecat-data-pool/REMOTE_SENSING/readme.md

 Conact person: Martin Krůček, krucek@vukoz.cz
 *******

-Due its size the RS data are stored externally, here we provide links:
+Due its size the LiDAR and RS data are stored externally, here we provide links:

 ## LiDAR data